tjmahr/tjmahr.github.io/_posts/2019-11-25-another-mixed-effects-model-visualization.md

 Last week, I presented an analysis on the longitudinal development of intelligibility in children with cerebral palsy---that is, how well do strangers understand these children's speech from 2 to 8 years old.
-My analysis used a Bayesian nonlinear mixed effects Beta regression model.
+My analysis used a Bayesian nonlinear mixed effects beta regression model.
 If some [models are livestock and some are pets](https://twitter.com/hadleywickham/status/742353541793120259?s=20), this model is my dearest pet.
 I first started developing it a year ago, and it took weeks of learning and problem-solving to get the first version working